NoWiresGB/TinySensors/README.md

 # TinySensors
-IoT sensor network built on the Tiny328 board by Owltronics
+IoT sensor network built on the Owlet board by Owltronics

 ## NetworkDefs
 Defines the sensor types and the payload structure for each of them.